nicklafferty/craftycody/content/life/roe-v.wade-overturned.md

 I feel like this is important to understand because a lot of people believe that life begins at conception which, scientifically, isn't true.
 For a long time, it's merely a pile of cells developing inside a uterus- there is no life, it's not viable.
 We have to get away from calling fetuses and placentas "babies" because they just aren't.

 [Planned Parenthood describes the stages of pregnancy](https://www.plannedparenthood.org/learn/pregnancy/pregnancy-month-by-month) very well and illustrates what's going on in the body.

+## Why do politicians care so much about my body?

+It's control masked as religion.
+They want to control you.
+They want you to give birth to more taxpayers.

+The religious angle is used to fire up voters, but it's bait.
+Politicians can easily access abortion for their daughters and mistresses.
+It doesn't affect Ted Cruz that abortion is illegal in Texas.